 In the 70’s she toured with Andrew Tracey’s Steel Band and during the 80’s and in the 90’s she taught acoustic guitar, and successfully ran Barn Dances in Johannesburg, introducing Line Dancing as a new facet of the business.

-She regularly joins forces with various other musicians, often working with James van Minnen, a talented multi-percussionist and drum teacher who also performs with many other bands.
+She regularly joins forces with various other musicians, often working with Matthew Catto, a talented drummer, percussionist and singer who also performs with many other bands.

 Guitar and Electric Bass